Migrate ECS instances across or within accounts

 Do not interfere with the intermediate instance.

-To avoid migration failure, do not stop, start, restart, or release the intermediate instance during the migration.
-Do not change its billing method.
-After the migration is complete, the intermediate instance is automatically released.
+Do not stop, start, restart, or release the intermediate instance, or change its billing method during migration.
+The intermediate instance is automatically released after migration.

 Note

-• If you choose to migrate to a destination instance, that instance serves as the intermediate instance and is not automatically released.
+• If you migrate to a destination instance, that instance serves as the intermediate instance and is not automatically released.

 IP address

-The IP address changes after migration, which may cause service interruptions.
-Migrate during off-peak hours.
-If your services involve IP address configurations, modify the domain name resolution and ICP filing information after the migration.
+The IP address changes after the migration, potentially causing service interruptions.
+Perform the migration during off-peak hours.
+If your services involve IP address configurations, you must update the domain name resolution and ICP filing after the migration.

-After migration, the underlying hardware devices change.
-This may invalidate some application licenses that are bound to hardware.
-Check your licenses.
+The underlying hardware changes after the migration.
+This may invalidate certain application licenses that are bound to specific hardware.
+Review your license agreements.

 Performance impact